treeverse/lakeFS/docs/reference/object-model.md

 parent of each commit.
 Histories go back in time.

 The other way to create a commit is to merge an existing commit onto a branch.
-To _merge_ a source commit into a branch, lakeFS finds the closest common ancestor of that source commit and the branch tip, called the "base".
+To _merge_ a source commit into a branch, lakeFS finds the _best_ common ancestor of that source commit and the branch tip, called the "base".
 Then it performs a [3-way merge](#three-way-merge).
+The "best" ancestor is exactly that defined in the documentation for [git-merge-base](https://git-scm.com/docs/git-merge-base#_description).
+The result of a merge is a new commit, with the destination at the first parent and the source as the second.
+Thus the previous tip of the merge destination is part of the history of the merged object.

 ### Three way merge